meken/cloud-hackathons/hacks/bq-dwh-dbt/README.md

 Once the configuration is complete run the model with the tag `fact` and commit your changes.

 > [!NOTE]
-> If you've created the fact table with no or a different partition column, you'll have to drop it first manually before you can run the Dataform pipeline with the `fact` tag.
+> If you've created the fact table with no or a different partition column, you'll have to drop it first manually before you can run the DBT model with the `fact` tag.

 ### Success Criteria

-- There is a new BigQuery dataset `dwh` in the same region as the other datasets.
+- There is a new BigQuery dataset `dev_dwh` in the same region as the other datasets.
 - There's a successful execution of the model for the `dimension` and `fact` tags.
-- There are dimension tables and a new partitioned and clustered fact table, `fact_sales` in the `dwh` dataset, with the columns as specified above having in total **121317** rows.
+- There are dimension tables and a new partitioned and clustered fact table, `fact_sales` in the `dev_dwh` dataset, with the columns as specified above having in total **121317** rows.

 ### Learning Resources